"A society for people interested in exploring, researching and preserving the history and archaeology of Great Yarmouth "

 Membership fees for 2020 have been carried over to 2021 so if you have paid up to date there will be no membership fees to pay (there will however be a charge if you would like to receive the 2021 journal) - details to follow in the new year).

-In the meantime, we are able to offer an exciting programme of online lectures and talks for members to enjoy.
+In the meantime, we have beeb able to extend our exciting programme of online lectures and talks for members to enjoy into 2021.
 Click here for more details.

 GYLHAS Members on the 2019 visit to Boston